 - a.
 Project title and short synopsis. - b.
-Main program narrative: a thorough, (20 pages), well-written and appropriately llustrated & diagrammed description of your project telling what and where it is and what you intend to do. - c. a set of image-map (cognitive maps)diagrams of (at least) three appropriate scales and related diagnoses. - d. slides, photographs, maps, air photos and other images which help to explain the place of the project. - e. a well-developed set of project issues, questions and your intentions; diagram and discuss important project processes; - f. resources: background information and materials needed for each key project part. - g project methodology; bar chart: schedule of tasks, time and proposed products in as much detail as possible so you can plan your time and efforts. - h. a well-drawn "BAD" (i.e., a first try) schematic design proposal to scale.
-Note: Don't include the class exercises except the schematic in your final report.
-Use them to help create a more readable, well-illustrated project narrative and in general to develop project content.
+Main program narrative: a thorough, (20 pages), well-written and appropriately llustrated & diagrammed description of your project telling what and where it is and what your intentions are.
+Incorporate in your narrative, - 1. a set of evaluative image-map (cognitive maps) diagrams of (at least) three appropriate scales and related diagnoses and... - 2. slides, photographs, maps, air photos and other images which help to explain the place of the project. - 3. a well-developed discussion of project issues, questions and your intentions; diagrams and discussions of important project processes; - 4. your resources: background information, research, precedents and other materials needed for each key project part. - a project methodology; bar chart: schedule of tasks, time and proposed products in as much detail as possible so you can plan your time and efforts - 6. a well-drawn "BAD" (i.e., a first try) schematic design proposal to scale.

+Note: Don't include the class exercises except the schematic in your final report as such.

+Incorporate them in the proposal to help create a more readable, well-illustrated project narrative and in general to develop and cover a wide range of project content.